-Credentials are required to shoot on any part of the course during The Mint 400 race.
+Credentials are required to shoot on any part of the race course during The Mint 400.
 You do not need credentials to shoot any of The Mint 400 festivities, however you may need a film permit from the City of Las Vegas to shoot in other areas of the city.
+Media access to The Mint 400 race is a privilege, not a right, and your access can be revoked at any time.
 The BLM and Mint 400 Staff reserve the right to remove credentials onsite if any policies or procedures, safety or otherwise, are violated.
-Media access to The Mint 400 race is a privilege, not a right, and your access can be revoked at any time.

-Each individual requesting media credentials needs to fill out a Media Credential Request Application.
+Media Credential Request Application: Each individual requesting media credentials needs to fill out a Media Credential Request Application.
 If you are a media group, a request application must be filled out for each individual.
-You can register your entire team by selecting how many media you need to register at the registration link.
-If you are an accredited media news outlet, please contact [email protected] to submit samples of your work and a letter of assignment to cover the event at no charge.
+You can register your entire team by selecting how many media you need to register at the registration link and entering each individual’s information.

 Submitting a media credential request does not guarantee media credentials.

 - If you are granted media credentials, you will pick up your materials at on-site check-in.

-- If you are denied media credentials, your payment will immediately be refunded.
+- If you are denied media credentials, your payment will be refunded within 48 hours.

 At onsite check in, you will be issued the following identifications.
 You must show a valid government-issued ID onsite to receive your credentials.
 They may not be picked up by a third party, because we need a “wet” signature from each credentialed media in front of our staff.
 At the time of credential pickup you will be issued:

-- (1) “Guest Media” Credential – This is to be worn around your neck at all times.
+- (1) “Guest Media” Credential – This is to be worn around your neck at all times when near the racecourse.

-- (1) “Guest Media” Vest – You will keep this vest and use this vest for all future Unlimited Off-Road Racing events including The Mint 400 and UTV World Championship events.
+- (1) “Guest Media” Vest – You will keep this vest and use this vest for all future Unlimited Off-Road Racing events including The Mint 400 and California 300.
 If you lose this vest, you will be charged a $50 replacement fee at the next event.
 No media will be allowed to wear personal vests.

 - (1) Waiver Wristband – This is to be worn around your wrist at all times.

-- (2) Media Placards – Please display your supplied media vehicle placards on the front and rear windshield of your vehicle at all times.
+(2) Media Placard/Stickers – Please display your supplied media vehicle placards/stickers on the front windshield of your vehicle at all times.